Updated June 6, 2023

 - So far, we have seen a 3D reference for performing calculations.
 But we aren’t limited to just that.
 We can use the 3D reference to make charts and tables as well.
 In this example, we shall demonstrate how to create a simple chart using this concept.

 Suppose we have the sales data for a company.

-- Now we shall use this data to create a simple chart in another worksheet.
-So, we shall create a new tab and rename it to “Chart”, and go to the Insert tab in the ribbon on the top.
+- We shall use this data to create a simple chart in another worksheet.
+So, we shall create a new tab, rename it to “Chart”, and go to the Insert tab in the ribbon on the top.
 Here, we shall select the Insert Column or Bar chart.

 - Next, we shall select a simple 2-D Clustered Column chart.

-- Now, we shall get a dialog box to select the chart data source.
+- We shall get a dialog box to select the chart data source.

 - Here we shall select the source data from the Sales Data tab.
 We shall select the range of cells where we have defined the Sales for each product.

 - We notice here that all our listed products are mentioned on the right pane of the dialogue box.
 This shows the source data selection.
-We have the option to edit the source data as per our requirement by clicking on the “Edit” button just above this pane.
+We can edit the source data as required by clicking the “Edit” button above this pane.

 Thus, we have successfully created the chart by using the 3D reference.